Jim Sykes: Mat-Su Borough Assembly

-In 2013, Sykes ran against Doug Glenn for an open seat in District 1 on the non-partisan borough assembly of Matanuska-Susitna Borough.
+In 2013, Sykes ran against Doug Glenn for an open seat in district 1 on the nonpartisan borough assembly of Matanuska-Susitna Borough.
 District 1 covers the eastern portion of the borough and includes Butte, Lazy Mountain, South Knik River, Farm Loop, South Fishhook, Buffalo Soapstone, Sutton, Chickaloon, Glacier View and Lake Louise.
 On October 1, 2013 Sykes won by 69 votes.
 He succeeded Warren Keogh.
 Sykes did not run for reelection in the 2019 election.
-Tim Hale defeated Brian Endle for the District 1 seat.
+Tim Hale defeated Brian Endle for the district 1 seat.